zoul0813/zeal-cc/README.md

 - No optimization passes yet
 - Limited error reporting
 - `long` (32-bit) is currently unsupported
-- Not yet supported in codegen: do/while, unary ops, string literals, ternary operator, arrays, pointers, structs
+- Not yet supported in codegen: do/while, unary ops, ternary operator, arrays, pointers, structs
 - Not yet supported in codegen: ternary operator (?:)

 ## Next Steps